 Take the Sadness Out of Saturday Night follows suit, holding up a tarnished mirror to the imperfect experience of being human and ever failing to get to the side where the grass is greener.
 As he grapples with understanding why he can never fully attain the things that he wants, Antonoff offers up a sobering reflection on our universal tendency to fumble just before we get to the finish line.

 “It’s a breakthrough,” he states.
-“It’s about reaching a point in your life where you see the other side of something and you see all of the joy and hope that could be there, and you can’t fucking do it.
-You can’t fucking walk through that door – something’s not right.
-And then you can either get very angry, or you can get laser-focused on how to change that.
-And I got into that place where I was like, ‘Okay, what systems do I have in place that make it impossible for me to just grab this thing I so clearly want?’
-That could be in relationships or in work – it could be anything.”
+“It’s about reaching a point in your life where you see the other side of something and you see all of the joy and hope that could be there and you can’t fucking do it.
+You can’t fucking walk through that door and something’s not right.
+And then you can either get very angry or you can get laser-focused on how to change that.
+And I got into that place where I was like, ‘Okay, what systems do I have in place that make it impossible for me to just grab this thing that is so clearly something I want?’
+That could be in relationships or in work, it could be anything.”

 For Antonoff, the frustration that he expresses on the record has been sitting with him since his coming of age in New Jersey.
 Growing up desperately wanting to escape to the bigger and better life waiting for him outside the state that he lived in, Antonoff exorcises the desire for something more that tormented him in his younger years both in his storytelling and the album’s sound (see: Bruce Springsteen’s feature on ‘Chinatown’).
 It begs the question of why he would want to return to commemorate a place that he once so intently wanted to leave on this album, a prompt he responds to without hesitation.